System Design Space

 medium

-“AI Engineering Interviews” matters not as a foundational textbook, but as a dense preparation trainer: a large bank of questions, the expected shape of strong answers, common mistakes, and the topics that actually come up in modern GenAI and AI engineering interviews.
-This chapter treats it as a fast self-check tool before you go to market.
+"AI Engineering Interviews" matters less as a foundational textbook and more as a dense collection of questions, answer patterns, and common mistakes.
+This chapter treats it as a fast self-check tool before an interview loop.

-For interview prep, the value of this chapter is that it helps you move from vague LLM and RAG talk to structured answers: what interviewers ask, which signals they are looking for, where depth is usually lost, and how to survive follow-up questions on reliability, quality, and cost.
+For interview prep, the value of this chapter is that it moves you from loose LLM and RAG talk to structured answers: requirements, architecture, risks, metrics, and a degradation plan.

 Practical value of this chapter